The BACCO simulation project: biased tracers in real space: Acknowledgments

 \section{Acknowledgments}

 The authors acknowledge the support of the ERC-StG number 716151 (BACCO).
 MPI acknowledges the support of the ``Juan de la Cierva Formaci\'on'' fellowship (FJC2019-040814-I).
-SC acknowledges the support of the ``Juan de la Cierva Formaci\'on'' fellowship (FJCI-2017-33816).
+SC acknowledges the support of the ``Juan de la Cierva Incorporaci\'on'' fellowship (IJC2020-045705-I).
 The authors acknowledge the computer resources at MareNostrum and the technical support provided by Barcelona Supercomputing Center (RES-AECT-2019-2-0012, RES-AECT-2020-3-0014).